staticjinja/staticjinja/docs/api.rst

 .. module:: staticjinja

-This part of the documentation covers all the interfaces of staticjinja.
+This part of the documentation covers staticjinja's API.

 Main Interface
 --------------